 The net pension liability (NPL) is calculated separately for each employer and represents that particular employer's total pension liability determined in accordance with GASB Statement No. 68, less that employer's fiduciary net position.
-For the Town of Kenbridge, Virginia the net pension liability was measured as of June 30, 2020.
+For Town of Clarksville, Virginia, the net pension liability was measured as of June 30, 2020.
 The total pension liability used to calculate the net pension liability was determined by an actuarial valuation performed as of June 30, 2019 rolled forward to the measurement date of June 30, 2020.